Skip to main content

 Oxygen may be considered one of the most important elements in chemistry.
 Not counting hydrocarbons, there is a greater diversity of molecules with oxygen than with carbon.
 Given its role in the molecular world, very little time is spent on the chemistry of oxygen in undergraduate chemistry classes.
 Why is oxygen so special?

 Oxygen reacts with atoms of all elements except the Noble gases to form molecules.
-Water is one of the most important molecules in the biological sense.
+Water is one of the most important molecules in biology.
 It :

 • provides a perfect solvent for biomolecules